modir/using-laminas-framework-book/version2/docs/filters.md

 // '<p>Please click the following link.</p>;'
 ~~~

-I> The @`StripTags` will not process a non-scalar value.
+> The @`StripTags` will not process a non-scalar value.
 If the value passed to the
-I> filter is non-scalar, the value will remain unfiltered.
+> filter is non-scalar, the value will remain unfiltered.

 #### StripNewlines Filter